getfexr/website/developers/apis/challenge.md

 ## Parameters

-The input parameters for InValidatePermission is the IP,DID and a code.
-When this challenge is given to the server which is the node to which we are already connected, we are trying to disconnect it.
+The input parameters for ValidatePermission is the IP,DID and a code.
+When this challenge is given to the server which is the node to which we want to establish a connection.

 ### `IP`

 > `type: string` | **required**

-proxyIP or the public IP address of the node or server is the mandatory input parameter for InValidatePermission.
+proxyIP or the public IP address of the node or server is the mandatory input parameter for ValidatePermission.
 It is using this public IP address the connection between the node and the wallet is established.

 ### `DID`